pegahchavoshi/Global-COVID-Vaccine-Tracker/README.md

 The Global COVID Vaccine Tracker dashboard is divided into several sections, each providing different metrics and visualizations to aid in understanding the current state of COVID-19 vaccination progress around the world.
 Some of the key features of the dashboard include:

-Interactive world map provides an overview of the vaccination status in different countries, color-coded based on the percentage of the population that has received at least one dose of the vaccine.
+The interactive world map provides an overview of the vaccination status in different countries, color-coded based on the percentage of the population that has received at least one dose of the vaccine.

 ![Vaccination Per Hundred](https://user-images.githubusercontent.com/94572320/233719641-0dbfe186-35e7-40d1-8a20-17fc56562345.png)

-Overview charts presents global vaccination metrics, such as the total number of vaccine doses administered and the number of doses administered daily.
+OThe overview chart presents global vaccination metrics, such as the total number of vaccine doses administered and the number of doses administered daily.

 <p align="center">
 <img width="1472" alt="Screenshot 2023-04-20 165234" src="https://user-images.githubusercontent.com/94572320/233714386-5dd97989-fd7e-488e-b893-16ce331b0506.png">